concordion/concordion-website/cubano/browser/index.md

 * https://confengine.com/selenium-conf-2016/proposal/2475/the-trouble-with-page-objects-things-you-always-knew-were-wrong-but-couldnt-explain-why

 # Cubano WebDriver Manager

 Provides a set of 'managed' browser providers that will automatically download and start the driver required for the browser your test is targeting.

-The automatic Selenium WebDriver binaries management functionality is provided by the [https://github.com/bonigarcia/webdrivermanager](Bonigarcia WebDriver Manager) GitHub project.
+The automatic Selenium WebDriver binaries management functionality is provided by the [Bonigarcia WebDriver Manager](https://github.com/bonigarcia/webdrivermanager) GitHub project.

 # Configuration